exoplatform/exo-documentation/docs/GettingStarted.rst

 |image199|

-In the displayed drawer, you can either upload manually your files or using a drag and drop in the appropriate area.
-You can add up to 10 files and each file must not exceed 25 Mb.
+A drawer panel opens where you can either upload by selecting your files or by using a drag and drop in the dedicated area.
+You can attach up to 10 files and each file must not exceed 25 MB.

 |image200|